 What is Sensex?

-The Sensex, also known as the BSE '30', refers to the stock market index for the Bombay Stock Exchange, which was the oldest in India.
+The Sensex, also known as the BSE '30', refers to the stock market index for the Bombay Stock Exchange, which is the oldest in India.
 It started working as early as 1875.
 It mirrors the changes in the performance of 30 large-sized companies belonging to various sectors from nearly 6,000 companies listed on the BSE.
 It is the most popular index for Indian stock market time series analysis and is also traded on many international platforms like EUREX and in BRICS countries like Brazil, Russia, China, and South Africa.
-Read on to learn more about what is Sensex meaning, detail the steps involved in calculating it, discuss why Sensex is advantageous for investors, and guide you through the process of investing in it.
+Read on to learn more about what is sensex in the share market, steps involved in calculating it, why Sensex is advantageous for investors, and the process of investing in it.

 How is Sensex Calculated?

-Sensex = Free Float Market Capitalisation of 30 Companies / Base Market Capitalisation × Base Value of the Index
+Sensex = (Free-Float Market Capitalisation of 30 Companies ÷ Base Market Capitalisation) × Base Index

 How to Invest in Sensex?